 2.)
 Clean the Air Conditioner Condenser Unit

-An excellent way to boost the efficiency of your air conditioner is to keep the outdoor condenser unit clean.
+An excellent way to boost your air conditioner efficiency is to keep the outdoor condenser unit clean.
 The condenser is the outdoor portion of your air conditioner that includes the condenser fan, compressor, and condenser coil.
 The air conditioner condenser is engineered to release the excess heat energy that is absorbed by the refrigerant in the system.
 To clean the condenser, follow the steps below:

 Deactivate Power & Remove Excess Dirt From Condenser Fins

-The first step to cleaning the condenser is to deactivate the power supply to the air conditioner at the outdoor deactivation panel.
+The first step to cleaning the condenser and improving the efficiency of your air conditioner is to deactivate the power supply at the outdoor deactivation panel.
 Next, use a vacuum to remove excess grass, dirt, grime, and leaves from the fins.
 Once the exterior of the condenser unit is clean, use a straightening tool from your local hardware store to readjust the exterior fins.

 Remove Interior Fan & Remove Debris From the Interior of the Condenser

 Next, use a screwdriver to remove the grille on top of the air conditioner condenser.
 Carefully pull the fan out without breaking the electric wires.
 Once the fan is removed from the condenser, use a couple of moist paper towels to remove dirt, leaves, or insects from the system.